Dominican Republic: Geography

 The Llano Costero del Caribe ("Caribbean Coastal Plain") is the largest of the plains in the Dominican Republic.
 Stretching north and east of Santo Domingo, it contains many sugar plantations in the savannahs that are common there.
 West of Santo Domingo its width is reduced to 10 km as it hugs the coast, finishing at the mouth of the Ocoa River.
 Another large plain is the Plena de Azua ("Azua Plain"), a very arid region in Azua Province.
 A few other small coastal plains are on the northern coast and in the Pedernales Peninsula.

 Four major rivers drain the numerous mountains of the Dominican Republic.
 The Yaque del Norte is the longest and most important Dominican river.
 It carries excess water down from the Cibao Valley and empties into Monte Cristi Bay, in the northwest.
 Likewise, the Yuna River serves the Vega Real and empties into Samaná Bay, in the northeast.
 Drainage of the San Juan Valley is provided by the San Juan River, tributary of the Yaque del Sur, which empties into the Caribbean, in the south.
 The Artibonito is the longest river of Hispaniola and flows westward into Haiti.
 There are many lakes and coastal lagoons.
 The largest lake is Enriquillo, a salt lake at 45 m below sea level, the lowest elevation in the Caribbean.
-Other important lakes are Laguna de Rincón or Cabral, with fresh water, and Laguna de Oviedo, a lagoon with brackish water.

 There are many small offshore islands and cays that form part of the Dominican territory.
 The two largest islands near shore are Saona, in the southeast, and Beata, in the southwest.
 Smaller islands include the Cayos Siete Hermanos, Isla Cabra, Cayo Jackson, Cayo Limón, Cayo Levantado, Cayo la Bocaina, Catalanita, Cayo Pisaje and Isla Alto Velo.
 To the north, at distances of 100–200 km, are three extensive, largely submerged banks, which geographically are a southeast continuation of the Bahamas: Navidad Bank, Silver Bank, and Mouchoir Bank.
 Navidad Bank and Silver Bank have been officially claimed by the Dominican Republic.
 Isla Cabritos lies within Lago Enriquillo.

-The Dominican Republic is located near fault action in the Caribbean.
-In 1946, it suffered a magnitude 8.1 earthquake off the northeast coast, triggering a tsunami that killed about 1,800, mostly in coastal communities.
-Caribbean countries and the United States have collaborated to create tsunami warning systems and are mapping high-risk low-lying areas.

 The country is home to five terrestrial ecoregions: Hispaniolan moist forests, Hispaniolan dry forests, Hispaniolan pine forests, Enriquillo wetlands, and Greater Antilles mangroves.
-It had a 2018 Forest Landscape Integrity Index mean score of 4.18/10, ranking it 134th globally out of 172 countries.